 In principle, gifts or donations to such organisations would be permitted if the gift or donation is provided for a specific purpose and it is not conditional upon the purchase or prescription of any of the company's medicinal products.
 The same is valid for the donation of equipment and funding of costs of medical or technical services.
 About any such provision of a gift or donation, a written contract should be concluded.
-Please note that it has to be carefully checked in each individual case - in particular, in the case of a public hospital being the recipient - whether the respective gift or donation could violate the Austrian anti-corruption regulations, in particular, sections 307 et seq.
+Please note that it has to be carefully checked in each individual case - in particular, in the case of a public hospital being the recipient - whether the respective gift or donation is indeed provided to a public official ("Amtsträger") or an authorised person or employee ("Beauftragte"/"Bedienstete") and could therefore violate the Austrian anti-corruption regulations, in particular, sections 153a and 307 et seq.
 Austrian Penal Code ("Strafgesetzbuch", BGBI 60/1974, as latest amended by BGBI I 61/2012 with regard to anti-corruption regulations).
+In principle, these rules apply to all kinds of advantages; only section 153a requires an advantage which is not just minor, whereby case law regards advantages of less than EUR 100 as minor in this context.